-What do you think of the photography industry in Africa now and where do you see it 5 years from now?
+What do you think of the photography industry in Africa now and where do you see it 5 years?

 What I see on social medial now is already very impressive!
 I’ve always said AFRICA IS THE FUTURE.
 The beauty of it is that it’s pure and innocent.
 The only thing I wish is that Africa would tell its OWN STORY.
 You have so much to say!
 I also advocate for Africans to financially support their entrepreneurs.
 Buy MADE IN AFRICAN by AFRICANS.
 African money should go into African POCKETS.

 Lots of personal projects and new photography niches that you’ll just have to stay tuned to find out!